IBM-Bluemix-Docs/mobilepush/push_faq.md

 ## Do notifications persist if the devices are offline?
 {: #faq-notification-persist}

-This feature is dependent on the notification provider.
+This feature depends on the notification provider.

 ## Is the messageID unique for an application, and what is its size?
 {: #faq-messageid}